Glossary

 • singlet n. (singularity; state of being a singlet) Generally used online to refer to anyone who considers themselves the sole person within their body.
 Originated in multiplicity communities.

-• soulbond n., v., adj.
-(Soulbonding; Soulbonded) Uhhmmm…
+• soulbond n., v., adj. (soulbonding; soulbonded) Uhhmmm…

 • soulbonder n.
 This is the person born within the physical body, who interacts with the physical world the most, and to whom the soulbonds are emotionally connected.